evanhe1/teachla-react-track/week2-javascript-overview/README.md

 Here, `name` is assigned `Tom`, `age` is assigned `20`, and `rest` is assigned to an object consisting of the rest of attributes in `student`.

 ### Modules
-Modules makes your code easier to maintain by allowing you to break your code into separate files.
+Modules make your code easier to maintain by allowing you to break your code into separate files.
 In React, this will allow us to place each component in a separate file.
 Modules rely on two keywords: `export` and `import`.
 For this section, assume a directory with two files in it: `student.js` and `teacher.js`.

 #### Export
 Exports allow you to provide access to variables or functions from this module to another one.
 Exports are either named or default, and `export` statements can either be declared individually or all at once at the bottom of the file.
 Here is the code for named exports `student.js` in both cases: